Khushal-Me/Sudoku-Game/README.md

 * **Intuitive UI:**
    * Highlight matching numbers for better visibility
    * Timer and mistake counter to track progress
-   * Buttons for hints, undo, and resetting the game
+   * Buttons for undoing, and resetting the game

 ## 🚀 Technologies Used